 “Please, Mr. Porter.
 I don’t want to drag this out.
 If I could, I’d shoot myself, but I suppose that isn’t very proper.”
 She let out a strained chuckle.
 “But I beg you.
 Please inform my family what happened and how you tried to save me.
 They will understand.”

 He sighed heavily and cocked his gun.
 “Though I don’t agree with this, you’re right.
 I didn’t want to tell you that, but you’re wise.
 I can’t deny a lady her final request.”

 Ivy closed her eyes.
 “Thank you, Mr. Porter.
 Thank you.”

-“It was what she requested and you granted a dying girl her final wish.
+“It was what she requested, and you granted a dying girl her last wish.
 You didn’t let her suffer.
 You did a good thing,” Thacker told himself.
 It didn’t stop the dreadful feeling from entering his heart, and he let his gun fall to the ground.

 “Yes, you did a good thing, Mr. Thacker Porter,” a mysterious voice said.
 Thacker snapped his head up to see a translucent figure standing next to Ivy’s body.
 “Everything that has happened tonight has happened for a reason.
 All will be revealed in time.
 Maybe not in your lifetime, but everything will make sense.”

 “Now you officially possess this beautiful home and its secrets, Thacker Porter.
 If I were you, I’d start gathering information and supplies.
-By the way, I am the one who started the rumor of the Sterling’s to be involved in witchcraft.
+By the way, it was me the one who started the rumor of the Sterling’s involvement in witchcraft.
 There was no witch at all; it was the start of something much grander.
-But the first thing you need to do is dispose of the bodies.
-But word of warning: let’s hope the dead stay buried.”
+You need to dispose of the bodies quickly.
+But a word of warning: let’s hope the dead stay buried.”